electricimp/LSM9DS0/README.md

 Set the number of samples that must be measured over the threshold before throwing an interrupt.

 #### setIntThs_G(*ths_x*, *ths_y*, *ths_z*)
 Set the absolute value threshold for angular rate interrupts in each axis.
-Thesholds are given as integers and compared to full-scale.
-For example, the default full-scale range of the gyro is 245 degrees per second, corresponding to a value of +/-32000.
-To set the threshold to 125.5 degrees per second in either the positive or negative direction about Z:
+Thesholds are given in degrees per second, and are compared to the currently selected range of the sensor in order to calculate the appropriate value for the threshold registers.
+Set the sensor full-scale range before setting the interrupt threshold, if using a non-default range.

 ```Squirrel
 // enable interrupt